 Your choice of furry companion can say a great deal about your personality.

-Research has shown that people with pets are healthier and less depressed than those without.
-Pets are a huge source of happiness and comfort to many people, and they are often treated as important members of the family.
+Research shows that people with pets are healthier and less depressed than those without.
+Pets are a huge source of happiness and comfort to many people, and are often treated as important members of the family.

 Are you a cat person or a dog person?
 Usually, even people who don’t own either pet can identify which category they fit into, and the answer may say something about their personality.

 As a general rule, dogs are more social and eager to please, while cats are more introverted and curious.

 In the study, self-described cat and dog people appeared to share these traits.